CartoDB/documentation/app/content/spatial-extension-bq/examples/creating-simple-and-aggregation-tilesets.md

 ### World's road network (lines)

-We are going to use a [dataset from CARTO's public Data Observatory](https://carto.com/spatial-data-catalog/browser/geography/ne_roads_9ff89987) to visualize the world's road network.
-We are going to use the already aggregated 1km * 1km grids cells:
+We are going to use a [dataset from CARTO's public Data Observatory](https://carto.com/spatial-data-catalog/browser/geography/ne_roads_9ff89987) to visualize the world's road network:

 ```sql
 CALL bqcarto.tiler.CREATE_SIMPLE_TILESET(